 Come tour our state-of-the-art building.
 Our Parkview campus is one of a kind, with 75 undergraduate and graduate laboratories and more than 20 multimedia state-of-the-art classrooms.
 We share space in the Business Technology and Research Park at WMU’s Parkview Campus with 44 companies in engineering, technology and life sciences.

 Our doors are open and we would love the chance to show you around.
-Come and discover your gold.

 Western Michigan University provides many resources for students in the College of Engineering and Applied Sciences, where we are committed to your success.

 Need tutoring help?
-The Student Success Centers at WMU are focused on providing free support in STEM-related courses for all CEAS students.
+The Student Success Centers at WMU are focused on providing free academic support in STEM-related courses for all CEAS students.

 The STEP Program helps students develop the academic skills and habits, life skills and connection to CEAS and WMU so you can successfully complete your studies and become engineers and applied scientists.